dss-extensions/dss-extensions/python_apis.md

 - On Windows:
     - avoid circuits fragmented in too many files
     - try to exclude the circuit folders from your antivirus scans (especially real-time scans)
-    - avoid disk operations in general since NTFS (the most common filesystem on Windows) is usually slow; if possible, use an API to read the results in memory instead of writing a text report and reading it back.
+    - avoid disk operations in general since NTFS (the most common file system on Windows) is usually slow; if possible, use an API to read the results in memory instead of writing a text report and reading it back.
 This is not always possible, but many new users don't explore the API before deciding to use the slow approach of using reports.

 ## Property and function table